The Verizon Media Native Ad Platform API is supported by the OAuth 2.0 protocol.

 - If you change your password, the existing refresh token should continue to work.
 A new refresh token will not be issued and you won’t need to request user consent and restart the OAuth flow.

-For authentication, access to the Native & Search API and setup, follow these best practices:
+For authentication, access to the Native Ad Platform API, and setup, follow these best practices:

 - Create a dedicated Verizon Media username just for Verizon Media API access (http://login.yahoo.com).